piscis/LocalStore/README.md

 LocalStore is a small javascript library designed to make working with HTML5 Local Storage a breeze.
 By default, HTML5's Local Storage API only allows you to store string values.
 This application will serialize JavaScript objects to a string upon storage and deserialize it upon retireval.
 It does not however break Local Storage's native ability to store string objects.

 It is designed to be lightweight and simple and mirror the default behavior of the HTML5 Local Storage API.
+It uses a simple key/value model to store and retrieve data.

 Usage
 -----